damadorPL/ai-overview-extractor/n8n-template-submission/template-description.md

 Distill what your flow does in a few high-level steps:

 • **Extract AI Overviews from Google Search** - Receives data from browser extension via webhook
-• **Convert AI Overview to Markdown** - Automatically processes and cleans AI Overview content
+• **Convert HTML to Markdown** - Automatically processes and cleans AI Overview content
-• **Save AI Overview to Sheets** - Archives all extracted AI Overviews with metadata and sources
+• **Store in Google Sheets** - Archives all extracted AI Overviews with metadata and sources
-• **Generate SEO Recommendations** - AI analyzes page content vs AI Overview to suggest improvements
+• **Generate SEO Guidelines** - AI analyzes page content vs AI Overview to suggest improvements
-• **Process URLs in Batches** - Batch process multiple URLs and schedule regular checks
+• **Automate Analysis** - Batch process multiple URLs and schedule regular checks

 # Set up steps